run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

 # Quickstart: Launch Workloads with GPU Fractions

 ## Introduction

 Run:ai provides a Fractional GPU sharing system for containerized workloads on Kubernetes.
 The system supports workloads running CUDA programs and is especially suited for lightweight AI tasks such as inference and model building.
 The fractional GPU system transparently gives data science and AI engineering teams the ability to run multiple workloads simultaneously on a single GPU, enabling companies to run more workloads such as computer vision, voice recognition and natural language processing on the same hardware, lowering costs.

 Run:ai’s fractional GPU system effectively creates logical GPUs, with their own memory and computing space that containers can use and access as if they were self-contained processors.
 This enables several workloads to run in containers side-by-side on the same GPU without interfering with each other.
 The solution is transparent, simple, and portable; it requires no changes to the containers themselves.

-A typical use-case could see a couple of Jobs running on the same GPU, meaning you could multiply the work with the same hardware.
+A typical use-case could see a couple of Workloads running on the same GPU, meaning you could multiply the work with the same hardware.

+To submit a workload you can use the Run:ai _command-line interface (CLI)_ or the _Run:ai user interface_.

 ## Prerequisites

+To complete this Quickstart, the [Platform Administrator](../../platform-admin/overview.md) will need to provide you with:

+* _Researcher_ access to Run:ai
+* To a Project named "team-a"
+* With at least 1 GPU assigned to the project.
+* A link to the Run:ai Console.
+E.g. [https://acme.run.ai](https://acme.run.ai).
-To complete this Quickstart you must need the Run:ai CLI installed on your machine.
+* To complete this Quickstart __via the CLI__, you will need to have the Run:ai CLI installed on your machine.
 There are two available CLI variants:
     * The older V1 CLI.
 See installation [here](../../admin/researcher-setup/cli-install.md)
     * A newer V2 CLI, supported with clusters of version 2.18 and up.
 See installation [here](../../admin/researcher-setup/new-cli-install.md)

 ## Step by Step Walkthrough

-### Setup
+### Login

+=== "CLI V1"
+    Run `runai login` and enter your credentials.

+=== "CLI V2"
+    Run `runai login` and enter your credentials.

+=== "User Interface"
-*  Login to the Projects area of the Run:ai user interface.
+    Browse to the provided Run:ai user interface and log in with your credentials.
-*   Add a Project named "team-a".
-*   Allocate 1 GPU to the Project.

 ### Run Workload